-Ready to plan the perfect vacation to Oahu?
+Ready to plan the perfect vacation to the heart of Oahu?
 Leave plenty of room on your itinerary for all the best things to do in Honolulu.
 From golden beaches to epic volcanic craters, the biggest city in Hawaii is a must-visit U.S. destination.

-Not sure what to do in Honolulu?
-Kickstart your trip planning with our guide to the best places to visit in Honolulu, Hawaii.
+Not sure what to do on your Honolulu getaway?
+Kickstart your trip planning to Hawaii’s capital city with our guide to the best places to visit in Honolulu, Hawaii!

 Best places to visit in Honolulu, HI

 Diamond Head State Monument

 Standing ominously over the turquoise water on Waikiki Beach, the Diamond Head State Monument is one of the coolest places to see in Honolulu.
 Being so close to the city center, it won’t take you long to arrive at the 300,000-year-old volcanic crater.

 While you can appreciate the imposing beauty of the mountain, it’s impossible to grasp the sheer magnitude of the crater from below.
 To do this, embark on a hike along one of the top trails on the island for unforgettable panoramic views.

 The Diamond Head Trail was originally developed as a military defense.
 Today, the 0.8-mile trek is as popular as ever.
 After an elevation gain of 560 feet, stand at the summit to see the Diamond Head Crater and map out a variety of landmarks, like its WWI-era lighthouse, the Kuilei Cliffs, the Honolulu skyline, and the endless Pacific Ocean.

 After your hike, make the drive down Diamond Head Rd to chill out at Le’ahi Beach Park, famed among locals for its epic sunsets.